duckling747/buttons/README.md

 ## Heroku
 The app can also be run on Heroku, [here](https://buttonsappwebmaster.herokuapp.com/), if you don't care to run it from your machine.
+## Docker Hub
+The app is in docker hub, if for some reason you don't want to compile it and don't want to use Heroku.
+Just use `docker run --rm -d -p 80:8000 poweruserdockerman/buttonsapp` and go to localhost with e.g. your browser to have that sweet excitement in your life.